nrs365/Codeup_notes/mysql.md

 when to add index: what am i going to be searching by? mysql slow query log - if it takes more than ten seconds to search it's too long and you should look at an index on col a b c

-unique index - content of this index has to be unique ALTER TABLE quotes
+unique index - content of this index has to be unique; tend to use for email addresses in db ALTER TABLE quotes
 ADD UNIQUE (content); // no duplicate